M-o-a-T/venusian/README.md

 The file may be gzip-compressed; in this case you'll need sufficient space in /tmp for an uncompressed copy.

+The special value "--image=-web-" downloads the current Venus version.
+The image will be deleted after it's unpacked.

 ### --dir=/path/to/dir